blueyed/awesome-cyclefocus/README.md

 Then you can define the keybindings.

-While you can use it with the `globalkeys`, the `clientkeys` table is required for any bindings which use `cycle_filters`.
+While you can use it with the `globalkeys` configuation, you should use the `clientkeys` table for any bindings which use `cycle_filters`.

 The default for `modkey+Tab` in awesome (3.5.2) is:
 ```lua